Yokun Ridge and Connecting Trails

 The first section of the trail follows a route on Bousquet Mountain property.
 Use CAUTION when crossing active ski slopes in winter.
 Hiker signs direct you to the woodland start of the trail.
 From here, the Mahanna Cobble Trail is single-track with switchback turns and stone steps to the spectacular view and stone bench at the top.
 The bench is dedicated to Berkshire Natural Resources Council’s founding Executive Director, George Wislocki.
 If continuing south, please no dogs or bikes, due to sensitive habitats.

-Option 1: Venture down the Overbrook Trail and Bluebird Trails into Mass Audubon’s Pleasant Valley Wildlife Sanctuary.
+Option 1: Venture down the Overbrook Trail and Bluebird Trails to Mass Audubon’s Pleasant Valley Wildlife Sanctuary visitor center.
 From here you can connect to Kennedy Park and the Lenox Village by road and trail (please note that this route does not have High Road signage on trail or road).

 From Old Baldhead Road (Brothers Trailhead), hikers should carefully cross Richmond Mountain Road to the Brothers Trail.
 After 0.1 mile, continue on the trail to Kripalu Center for Yoga & Health.
 There is parking for High Road hikers here.
 From Kripalu, hikers can follow a signed High Road route into Lenox Village by following West Street along a sidewalk.
 The Brothers Trail offers a diversion from the main High Road route, with water and stone features.